An official website of the European Union. See all European Institutions

 The report noted that in 2018 the EU remained at the forefront of the protection and promotion of human rights in a rapidly changing geopolitical landscape.
 The EU engaged in activities across the globe in line with the objectives set out in the EU action plan on human rights and democracy (2015-2019).
 The Council recognised that in a volatile and unpredictable world, the Action Plan has been instrumental in taking forward the human rights agenda.

-The year saw an increase in threats and violations against journalists and other media workers, further shrinking the space for free journalism.
+Globally, the year saw an increase in threats and violations against journalists and other media workers, further shrinking the space for free journalism.
 In line with the priorities of the Global Strategy for the EU’s foreign and security policy, the EU continued to firmly oppose any unjustified restrictions of the rights of freedom of association and of peaceful assembly.